The Bankrate promise

 - Best Amex card for families: Blue Cash Preferred® Card from American Express

-- Best Amex card for international dining: American Express® Gold Card
+- Best Amex card for restaurant and U.S. supermarket spending: American Express® Gold Card

 - Best Amex card for international travel: The Platinum Card® from American Express

-- Best Amex card for tiered rewards with no annual fee: Blue Cash Everyday® Card from American Express
+- Best Amex card for cash back and no annual fee: Blue Cash Everyday® Card from American Express

 How to get preapproved for an American Express credit card